What is Dental Science?

 Dental Science: The course for you?

-If you have an ability to build caring and professional relationships with patients, co-workers and the wider community and if healthcare interests you, specifically oral healthcare and its impact on individuals, then Dental Science is right for you.
+If you have an ability to build caring and professional relationships with patients, co-workers and the wider community and if oral healthcare and its impact on individuals interests you, then Dental Science is right for you.
 You should also enjoy undertaking physically and mentally demanding clinical practice, which requires considerable attention to detail with small margins for error.
 The course is long (five years) and intense, requiring stamina and commitment.

 Graduate skills and career opportunities

-Graduates of the Dental Science programme in Trinity College are widely recognised for their clinical experience and are highly sought after.
-Graduates are clinically competent, have good communication skills and are well prepared for life-long learning.
+Graduates of the Dental Science programme in Trinity are widely recognised for their clinical experience and are highly sought after.
 There is a wide range of career options open to newly qualified dentists, from general dental practice providing both state-funded or private dental care, or in the salaried public dental service.
 Many graduates choose to continue their education, specialising in one area within dentistry.
 Dentistry gives scope to work and travel worldwide.
 Citizens of the EU who graduate from an EU dental school may practice anywhere in the EU and there is currently demand for dentists all over Europe.

 Your degree and professional practice (B.A., B.Dent.Sc)